thoughtbot/superglue/README.md

 ### API

 #### mapStateToProps
-An out of the box `mapStateToProps` to be used with react-redux's `connect`.
+An out-of-the-box `mapStateToProps` to be used with react-redux's `connect`.

 Breezy will include all props you build in your `xyz.js.props` and the following: